 What is Bronchitis?

-The bronchi branch off either side of the windpipe and lead on to smaller and smaller airways inside your lungs.
-The walls of the bronchi produce mucus to trap dust and other particles that could otherwise cause irritation.
+The bronchi branch off either side of the windpipe and lead to smaller airways inside your lungs.
+In addition, the walls of the bronchi produce mucus to trap dust and other particles that could otherwise cause irritation.

-As mentioned in the introduction, there are two types of bronchitis:
+As we have discussed, there are two types of bronchitis:

-The main symptom of acute bronchitis is a 'hacking' cough, which may also bring up clear, yellow, grey or greenish mucus.
-There are also other symptoms that you need to be looking out for, most of which are similar to the common cold:
+The main symptom of bronchitis is a 'hacking' cough, which may bring up clear, yellow, grey, or greenish mucus.
+You should also be on the lookout for other symptoms which may resemble a common cold.
+These symptoms include:

 - Sore throat.

 - Aches and pains, particularly in the chest.

 You may experience pain in your chest and stomach muscles as a result of continuous coughing.
 If you have chronic bronchitis, you might also feel breathless or hear wheezing sounds when you breathe.
 In acute cases, your cough could last for several weeks after the rest of your symptoms have cleared up.

 Do you need to go to the doctor for bronchitis?